Colorado Declaration of Disposition of Last Remains Form

 -

-Can I be buried on my property in Colorado?
+Can you be buried on your own property in Colorado?

-Where can bodies be buried in Colorado?
 Most bodies are buried in established cemeteries, but there are no state laws in Colorado that prohibit burial on private property.
-Burials on private property must be recorded with the county clerk within 30 days. -
+Private property burials must be recorded with the county clerk within 30 days.
+Local governments may have additional rules governing private burials.

 What are the rules for cremation in Colorado?